Italy's Eni to invest $26bln in North Africa over next four years, CEO says

 PHOTO

-RAVENNA, Italy: Italian energy group Eni will invest around 24 billion euros ($26.24 billion) in Algeria, Libya and Egypt over the next four years to help boost energy production, CEO Claudio Descalzi said on Tuesday.
+Italian energy group Eni will invest around 24bn euros ($26.24bn) in Algeria, Libya and Egypt over the next four years to help boost energy production, chief executive officer Claudio Descalzi said on Tuesday, 9 April 2025.

 The investments would coincide with the Rome government's efforts to relaunch its economic and political ties with Africa as part of its so-called Mattei Plan.